danielbacsur/bosch/README.md

-# Odyssey - Code Like A Bosch 🧑‍💻
+# Odyssey 🚗

 <br/>

 ## The Challange 🎯

-Your task for the upcoming 24 hours will include implementing a solution for vehicle collision avoidance as well thinking like an innovator and delivering the next generation of driver assistance systems.
-Join us on this exciting challenge!
+Your task for the upcoming 24 hours will include implementing a solution for vehicle collision avoidance as well thinking like an innovator and delivering the next generation of driver assistance systems. 🧠

 <br/>